IsmailFaiz/cse15l-lab-reports/index.md

+## Installing VScode

-Installing VScode
+Installing VScode on your machine should be relatively straightforward.

-Go to the Visual Studio Code [website](https://code.visualstudio.com/), and follow the instructions to download and install it on your computer.
+First, go to the Visual Studio Code [website](https://code.visualstudio.com/), and follow the instructions.
 There are versions for all the major operating systems, like OSX (for Macs) and Windows (for PCs).
-Make sure you download and install the correct version.
+Make sure you download and install the correct version for ypour system.
+Follow the installation instructions and select the desired configuration.
 The default settings should work just well.

-Remotely Connecting

-Trying Some Commands
+Second?
+Oh there is no second—you are good to go!

 ![Image](a.png)

 ---

+## Remotely Connecting

+Now. to remotely connect to the

 ![Image](b.png)

 ---

+## Trying Some Commands

 ![Image](c.png)